MOJ vs Certified Translation Dubai | Which Do You Need

 These are two different things:

-Verifies your original document is authentic — usually through MOFA, embassy, or consulate stamps.
+- Attestation verifies your original document is authentic.
+Usually through MOFA, embassy, or consulate stamps.

 Sometimes you need both.
 Sometimes just one.
 It depends on where you’re submitting and what they require.